Man dies after falling into manure lagoon on dairy farm - NewsBreak

 FAIR OAKS, Ind. ( WXIN ) — A man from Indiana is dead after falling into a manure lagoon at a dairy farm in Jasper County, the local sheriff confirmed.

-Robert Van Baren, 30, reportedly fell into the lagoon on Thursday morning after a piece of equipment he was using rolled in and became submerged, according to Sheriff Pat Williamson of the Jasper County Sheriff’s Office.‘Everyone was shocked’: Witnesses recall tragic skydiving accident at football game
+Robert Van Baren, 30, reportedly fell into the lagoon on Thursday morning after a piece of equipment he was using rolled in and became submerged, according to Sheriff Pat Williamson of the Jasper County Sheriff’s Office.23 guns, fentanyl, & cocaine found in Tampa home; suspected drug dealers arrested, police say

 First responders were called to the Windy Ridge Dairy farm at 8:37 a.m. after being alerted by other farm workers.
 Initially, the sheriff said first responders planned to pump the manure runoff out of the pond in order to locate Van Buren, but the process would have taken days.
 Instead, they sailed through the pond on a boat with a treble hook, which was eventually used to haul Van Baren out of the lagoon once he was found.